 Tobacco use remains the leading cause of preventable death and disease in the United States and in Montana.
-To address this enormous toll, the American Lung Association in Montana calls for the following actions to be taken by our elected officials:
+To address this enormous toll, the American Lung Association calls for the following actions to be taken by Montana's elected officials:

-- Maintain/increase funding for Montana's successful Tobacco Use Prevention Program.
+- Defend funding for Montana's Tobacco Use Prevention Program;

 - Protect Montana's youth by raising the age of sale for tobacco products to 21.